Say Cheese! | Dentist in 68701

 dentist in Norfolk NE

 It has long been known that dairy products contain high amounts of calcium, which is important for developing and maintaining strong teeth and bones.
 However, not all dairy works in the same ways.
-Did you know that a recent study shared by our dentist in Norfolk, NE has found that cheese can actually help protect teeth against cavities?
+Did you know that a recent study shared by our dentist has found that cheese can actually help protect teeth against cavities?

 How does cheese prevent cavities?